IRetr-0/cs-money-pattern-finder/README.md

 # cs-money-pattern-finder
 It finds pattern indexes for weapons on the site csmoney

+Run the "_run_pattern_finder.bat" file with the arg --sids with every unique skin id you want.
+The included .bat file has the --sids arg set to every type of five-seven kami (stattraks and all floats)

 Here's what all the files do -

 delImages - Deletes all the images from all the subfolders.
 Please run this BEFORE using the other files.